 32As for this statue, its head was of fine gold, its breast and its arms of silver, its belly and its thighs of bronze,

 33its legs of iron, its feet part of iron and part of clay.

 34As you looked a stone was cut out, but not by human hands, and it struck the statue on its feet that were of iron and clay, and broke them in pieces.

 35Then the iron, the clay, the bronze, the silver, and the gold were broken in pieces together and became like the chaff of the summer threshing floors, and the wind carried them away so that not a trace of them could be found.
-But the stone that struck the image became a great mountain and filled the whole earth.
+But the stone that struck the statue became a huge mountain and filled the whole earth.

 36This is the dream, and we will tell its interpretation before the king.